Imagine you are in your favorite place. You are happy.

 Exercise.
 Yeah, yeah everyone should be less sedentary.
 You know that >52% of the adults >18 years old don’t get enough exercise.
 You are one (me too).

 Sometimes in the right mood, you can even pretend to like to exercise.

 But, what if you hate to exercise in a bad, bad way but you know you need to get moving?

-Perhaps, it’s less about liking to exercise, and maybe more about finding a mobile activity that you just enjoy doing.
+Perhaps, it’s less about liking to exercise, and more about finding an activity that you enjoy doing.

 Now, think about those memories and ask yourself these questions:

-With a little adaptation, you CAN find ways to do some of the things that you genuinely enjoyed in the past.
+With a little adaptation, you CAN find ways to do many of the things that you genuinely enjoyed in the past.

-Finding something that you enjoy doing is a key to sticking to an exercise!
+Finding something that you enjoy doing is the key to starting and sticking to an exercise!